ascv/HyperLogLog/README.md

 ## Setup

-You will need Python.h available from the python development package.
+You will need the python development package.
 On Ubuntu/Debian you can install this package using:

     sudo apt-get install python-dev

 Now install using setup.py:

-    sudo python setup install
+    sudo python setup.py install

 ## Quick start